marexv/blockchain/README.md

 # Simple Blockchain implementation

-CODE taken from Medium tutorial [Learn Blockchain by building one](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46) by [Daniel van Flymen](https://github.com/dvf) I wanted to write it down line by line, hence I didn't fork his project from github.
+Code taken from Medium tutorial [Learn Blockchain by building one](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46) by [Daniel van Flymen](https://github.com/dvf) I wanted to write it down line by line hence I didn't fork his project from github.

 # How to run: